Generated regional West Virginia river scene for Shavers Fork River planning; not an exact location photo

 Bowden and lower Shavers Fork

-Core flow reference and practical access corridor.
+Core flow reference and practical access area.

 Stuart Recreation Area